CreateYourAccount-username/superpy/README.md

 Handles reading and writing files.
 Checks if superpy is running in the correct directory.
 And if necessary creates files required to run the program (normally just the first time).

+*classes.py*

+Handles the buy_item and sell_item classes.

 *main.py*

 Handles all CLI commands and also all the logic for adding/removeing/adjusting the inventory.

+After you have run all the command at least once, you will also have the following:

+*bought.csv*

+Log of all bought items

+*sold.csv*

+Log of all sold items

+*inventory.csv*

+Inventory file, used as a variable by the program.

+*date.txt*

+Stores date variable.